duck-systems/plugboard/README.md

 ## API

-* `defplugin`: defines a plugin class.
-Like `defclass`, but sets the metaclass and more?
+* `(defplugin name direct-superclasses direct-slots options)`: defines a plugin class.
-Also accepts the name of the class to extend and enables itself automatically.
+Like `defclass`, but sets the metaclass and handles automatically enabling the plugin.
-* `defextendable` (?): defines an extendable class.
-Like `defclass`.
+Two additional class options are permitted:
-* `enable`: enables a plugin by redefining the extendable class(es).
+  * `:extends <extendables>`, which takes a class name or list of class names to extend.
-* `disable`: disables a plugin by redefining the extendable class(es).
+  * `:enable <T/NIL>` (default `T`), which specifies whether or not to enable the plugin by default on all classes listed in the `:extends` option.
-* `enable-all`: enables all plugins for a given extendable class.
+* `(enable plugin &optional extendable)`: enables a plugin by redefining the extendable class(es).
-* `disable-all`: disables all plugins for a given extendable class.
+* `(disable plugin &optional extendable)`: disables a plugin by redefining the extendable class(es).
-* Some inspection APIs to list plugins, etc. Maybe functional interfaces for `defplugin` and the like.
+* `(enabled-plugins extendable)`: returns a list of all plugin class instances currently enabled on `extendable`.

-Maybe `enable` and `disable` should optionally take the specific extendable class to enable or disable?
-Or they dispatch on the metaclasses of their arguments?
-So:
+* `(disable-all-plugins extendable)`: disables all plugins enabled on `extendable`.
-* `(enable plugin)` - enable `plugin` on all compatible extendables
+All `plugin` and `extendable` arguments can be either a class name (symbol) or instance.
-* `(disable extendable)` - disable all plugins on `extendable` &c.
+Additionally, `enable` and `disable` accept `NIL` as shorthand for all classes specified in the plugin's `:extends` class option, as well as a list of class names/instances to process in bulk.
+In `enabled-plugins` and `disable-all-plugins`, instances of the extendable class are also accepted.

 N.B.: it is expected this library is used with package local nicknames or similar, not just `use`d.
 That way, the API functions are, e.g., `plug:enable` or similar.